shadowed1/ChromeOS_PowerControl/README.md

 This enables BatteryControl logic to remain active while plugged in.` <br><br>
 - 0.41: `Rewrote BatteryControl with dynamic battery path detection.
 Added monitor command to BatteryControl.
 Rewrote monitor commands for PowerControl and FanControl.
 FanControl kick start is a bit more graceful.` <br><br>
 - 0.42: `Replaced cat logic with read for lower cpu usage on monitoring loops.
-Thanks to Denny and Saragon for great ideas.`
+Thanks to Denny and Saragon for great ideas.` <br><br>

 __Acknowledgements:__